Christmas Album (Jackson 5 album): Reception

-Jackson 5 Christmas Album has been hailed by many as one of the best holiday albums.
-AllMusic's Lindsay Planer rated Jackson 5 Christmas Album four and a half out of five stars.
+Christmas Album has been hailed by many as one of the best holiday albums.
+AllMusic's Lindsay Planer rated Christmas Album four and a half out of five stars.
 She stated that "they carefully crafted and significantly modernized familiar seasonal selections."
 She also praised all of the tracks.
 Joshua Alston of The A.V.
 Club also praised the album and said "the original songs are among its finest moments".
-He also said "Jackson 5 Christmas is tough to compete with because it isn't—as Christmas records so often are—an inessential brand extension or bait for discography completists.
+He also said "Christmas is tough to compete with because it isn't—as Christmas records so often are—an inessential brand extension or bait for discography completists.
 It's a potent distillation of the spirit of Christmas, an album joyful enough to make me feel like it's the most wonderful time of the year rather than merely telling me so."
 Rolling Stone also praised the album, calling it a "gem".